Under Armour Cooler Review

-We are really impressed by the huge selection of color schemes available on Under Armour’s soft coolers.
+We are impressed by the huge selection of color schemes available on Under Armour’s soft coolers.
 There are some really fun colors along with more muted colors for those that prefer to go that route.
 Being made by Under Armour, you know that they are going to make sure that you don’t forget it: there are large brand logos front and center on all of these coolers.

 The hard-sided cooler is much more limited in color choices.
 But the shape and style of it are fantastic.
-This gives is a futuristic look that really is unlike anything else that we have seen.
+This gives is a futuristic look that is unlike anything else that we have seen.
 But we wouldn’t mind some more color options available for the hard cooler in addition to some customization options for both the hard and soft coolers.

 Under Armour Coolers are priced to be competitive with other premium coolers on the market.
-You definitely are paying a bit more because of the brand name.
+You are paying a bit more because of the brand name.
 But that is OK with us because if Under Armour is willing to put their brand on these products then you know that they are quality items that should last.

 But from a strictly cost vs performance standpoint, there are more affordable products out there.
 It will depend on if you are trying to save as much money or possible or looking to make more of a statement with a truly unique cooler.

 We have no major qualms with Under Armour’s attempt at the cooler industry.
 Their selection of soft and hard coolers is a bit limited but what they have brought to the table has some strong points.
 We appreciate the inclusion of some clever features and the overall build quality and construction are certainly there.
 Probably our favorite aspect is the cool styling, particularly in the hard cooler.
 The performance, while not industry-leading, should meet the needs of most people as well.